-Hello, I’m Suzette Hammond and teaching Tea is my way of life.
+Hello, I’m Sooz and teaching tea is my way of life

-I took a chance and turned to studying coffee and tea, which inherently seemed more peaceful, people-focused and thought provoking.
-Realizing the story of our connection to tea was actually the story that compelled me the most, I knew I found the place where my skills as a journalist would best be utilized.
+In 2003, I took a chance and turned to working with coffee and tea, which seemed more naturally peaceful and people-focused.
+Realizing that the story of humanity’s connection to tea was actually the story that compelled me the most, I knew this was the place where my journalism skills would best be utilized.

-My personal background is also multidisciplinary, influencing my growing interest for tea as a contemplative, spiritual and mental health practice.
-I’ve been a student of chanoyu, the Japanese tea ceremony.
+My personal background is also multidisciplinary and feeds my growing interest for tea as a contemplative, spiritual and mental health practice.
+Previously, I was an enrolled a student of chanoyu, the Japanese tea ceremony with Urasenke in San Francisco.
 My spiritual beliefs align with Buddhism and animism.
 I’m also really passionate about movement therapy and somatics.

-I’m also a certified trauma-informed yoga and meditation teacher, and have been teaching tea meditation since 2010, bringing together two deeply therapeutic physical studies and philosophical traditions.
-I completed my 200-hr training in Chicago with Room to Breathe – a uniquely integrated yoga and psychotherapy center.
-Additionally, I’m currently engaged in a year-long program through Teachers College at Columbia University – the Awakened Schools Institute – exploring spirituality in educational settings.
+I also teach tea meditation and have been sharing this practice since 2010.
+The combination of meditation with tea – two deeply therapeutic physical studies and philosophical traditions – is very inspiring to me.
+My longtime interest in this practice led me to pursue my 200-hr yoga teacher training in Chicago with Room to Breathe – a unique yoga studio that’s integrated with a psychotherapy center.
+In 2019, I graduated as a certified trauma-informed yoga teacher.
+Additionally, I also engage in continuing education whenever I can.
+Most recently, I attended a program through Teachers College at Columbia University – the Awakened Schools Institute – which explores spirituality in educational settings.